 So as to provide transparency in our process, this page will be updated frequently with donation progress reports.
 We work with the organizations who choose a specific use for the donations, thus ensuring we know where the money is being used and can track the progress of the project.
 Transfer of funds to the charities takes place when fundraising goals have been reached or at then end of the calendar year if the goal has not been achieved.

-The charities we have chosen to support are known to us, and we have either worked directly with them, or have close associates and friends working with them and through them, have first hand knowledge of the work they do.
+The charities in Africa we have chosen to support are known to us, and we have either worked directly with them, or have close associates and friends working with them and through them, have first hand knowledge of the work they do.